 The monograph Phenomenal Justice.
 Violence and Morality in Argentina received the international award Outstanding Academic Title 2020 and was shortlisted for the Juan E. Mendez Book Award for Human Rights in Latin America.

-Fiction is a imaginative practice in which Eva explores alternative ways of conveying the affective and the magical that arise from ethnographic encounters and personal memories while living in Latin America.
+Fiction is an imaginative practice in which Eva explores alternative ways of conveying the affective and the magical that arise from ethnographic encounters and personal memories while living in Latin America.
 The Watermelon and Cherry Blossoms and Grilled Lamb are short stories about the different ways of mourning in Venezuela and Argentina.
-She is currently working on a short story titled Blue Morpho about a Venezuelan woman who is trapped in the South of Venezuela where grief, gold, and blue butterflies rule.
+She recently published a new short story titled Blue Morpho about a Venezuelan woman who is trapped in the South of Venezuela where grief, gold, and blue butterflies rule.
+Vultures is a new poem co-authored with Matias Cordiviola about doing fieldwork in Venezuela with family present.